Fix Node.js Not Updating to 8.x or Other Versions on Ubuntu 16.04

 When I was working with few projects with latest npm or related dependencies, sometimes we have to upgrade our node.js version in order to jump out of the dependencies hell especially you are migrating to the latest node.js.

-However, when I am updating the node.js with the command apt-get upgrade or apt-get install nodejs on ubuntu 16.04 or other linux distrubition.
-It always telling me that my nodejs is already up-to-date.
+However, when I updated Node.js with apt-get upgrade or apt-get install nodejs on Ubuntu 16.04 or other Linux distributions, the system kept telling me that Node.js was already up to date.

 Therefore, here are my few notes regarding the upgrade issue and troubleshooting footprint, hope it would be helpful to you: